dotnet/docs-aspire/docs/get-started/upgrade-to-aspire-9.md

 ---
 title: Upgrade to .NET Aspire 9.0
-description: Learn how to upgrade all your .NET Aspire 8.x projects to .NET Aspire 9.0. ms.date: 10/17/2024
+description: Learn how to upgrade all your .NET Aspire 8.x projects to .NET Aspire 9.0. ms.date: 10/24/2024
 ---

 # Upgrade to .NET Aspire 9.0

 .NET Aspire 9.0 is now generally available.
-This article will guide you through the steps involved in updating your existing .NET Aspire 8.x projects to .NET Aspire 9.0.
+In this article, you learn the steps involved in updating your existing .NET Aspire 8.x projects to .NET Aspire 9.0.
 There are a few ways in which you can update your projects to .NET Aspire 9.0:

 - Manually upgrade your projects to .NET Aspire 9.0.
 - Use the Upgrade Assistant to upgrade your projects to .NET Aspire 9.0.